strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 Queries can accept a `populate` parameter to explicitly define which fields to populate, with the following syntax option examples.

 :::caution
-If the users-permissions plugin is installed, permissions must be enabled for the content-types that are being populated (role based). **If a role doesn't have access to a content-type it will not be populated.**
+If the users-permissions plugin is installed, the `find` permission must be enabled for the content-types that are being populated. **If a role doesn't have access to a content-type it will not be populated.**
 :::

+#### Populate 1 level for all relations

 ::::api-call
-:::request Example request: Populate 1 level for all relations
+:::request Example request

 ```js
 const qs = require('qs');